Helping Unique Learners Find Their Genius

 9.)
-Guide them gently…Discipline invites communication.
-Punishment crushes it.
-Keep those vital lines of communication open and healthy by providing consistent boundaries and gentle guidance, being open to discussion, and modeling the desired behavior.
+Guide them gently…Discipline (guiding, modeling, teaching, etc.) invites communication and strengthens your parent/child connection.
+Punishment stifles communication and strains parent/child connections.
+Keep those vital lines of communication open and your parent/child connection healthy by providing consistent boundaries and gentle guidance, being open to discussion, and modeling the desired behavior.

 10.)
-Read, read, read…Successful readers are not simply those who understand the mechanics of reading anymore than successful biking is understanding how a bicycle works.
+Read, read, read…Successful readers are not simply those who understand the mechanics of reading any more than successful biking is understanding the mechanics of a bicycle.
 Readers are born when a love for reading is fostered.
 Let them see you reading often.
 Cuddle up and read to them when they are young.
 Co-read (you read a sentence, they read a sentence, etc) when they are new readers or when they are tired or struggling.
-Let them read comics.
-No joke!
-The relation of pictures to words is a huge aid in reading comprehension.
-(For more reading tips, see Raising Bookworms)
+Let them read comics (The relation of pictures to words is a huge aid in reading comprehension.).
+For more reading tips, see Raising Bookworms.

 Here are some exercises and activities that have helped my Renaissance Girl with her challenges with SPD, dyslexia, ADD, visual/auditory processing disorders, dyscalculia, etc: